Varna Airport (Photo: Jan Gruber).

 Frequently touched surfaces in airport terminals are cleaned with liquid disinfectant this week.
 The ultra-thin, breathable 3D mesh helps in long-term disinfection and protection from all types of bacteria and microbes on a range of surfaces such as doors, countertops, computers, counters, tables, seats, luggage carts and trays for placing items if one Security check is passed.
 Wheelchairs, vehicles, passenger stairs, bathrooms, etc.

-“The most important thing for us is to provide our passengers with a safe environment and a sense of security and concern for their health.
-We implement the most innovative technological solutions to show passengers that crossing airports and traveling by air are not a health risk.
-We are constantly working to improve the situation in airports by setting higher cleanliness requirements, using new technologies and evaluate all processes in which we can intervene and improve our passenger service and the workplace of our employees, ”says Frank Quante, Director of Fraport Twin Star Airport Management AD.
-Varna Airport will be treated with nanopreparation on November 12th and Burgas Airport on November 13th.
+"The most important thing for us is to provide our passengers with a safe environment, as well as a sense of security and concern for their health.
+We are implementing the most innovative technological solutions to show passengers that crossing airports and traveling by plane does not pose a health risk.
+We are constantly working to improve the situation at airports by setting higher cleanliness requirements, using new technologies and evaluating all processes in which we can intervene and improve our passenger service and the workplace of our employees," said Frank Quante, Director of Fraport Twin Star Airport Management AD.
+Varna Airport will be treated with the nanopreparation on November 12 and Burgas Airport on November 13.

 Leave a Comment